 TRiO Student Support Services

-In addition to the Tutoring and Learning Center, focused labs on math, science and writing labs are available to aid student success.
+In addition to the Tutoring Center and Learning Center, labs focused on math, science and writing are available to aid student success.

 Prior to admission to Stark State, students are required to take the COMPASS assessment test to determine skill levels.
 If needed, developmental courses in English, reading and math are recommended to assist the student in obtaining skills and competencies for a successful college experience.